RevengerWizard/teascript/doc/core/range.md

+# Range

 The `range` type represents a sequence of numbers, starting from a start value, up to an end value, with a specified step.
 It is commonly used to iterate over a sequence of numbers in a for loop.

 #### Properties

--   `range.start`: the start value of the range.
+-   `Range.start`: the start value of the range.
--   `range.end`: the end value of the range.
+-   `Range.end`: the end value of the range.
--   `range.step`: the step value of the range.
+-   `Range.step`: the step value of the range.
--   `range.len`: the length of the range.
+-   `Range.len`: the length of the range.

 #### Example